kaashif/blog/posts/2022-10-16-infallible.md

 around `None` `std::option`s and going to great pains to handle that as unsafely as possible.

-It's well known that `null` was itself a mistake in Java.
-Here's some code that a programmer committing the central fallacy might write:
+It's well known that `null` was itself a mistake in Java, and this is one of the reasons I agree with that.
+Here's some code that a programmer trying to confuse callers might write:

 ```java
 public Pet getPet() {